Easy Smoked Corned Beef Brisket Recipe – Step By Step Perfection

 • Preheat Smoker – Prepare the smoker targeting 250 degrees Fahrenheit using a fruit wood like apple or cherry.
 Oak and hickory are good options if you want a more pronounced smoke flavor.

-• Season – Season the rinsed and dried corned Beef with your favorite Beef rub.
+• Season – Season the rinsed and dried brisket with the Brisket Seasoning.
 We go light on the rub because there is already salt in the brine.
-If you have any aversion to salt, consider a rub that is salt free or low salt.
+If you have any aversion to salt, consider a rub that is salt-free or low salt.

-• Put on Smoker – Place the Brisket flat on the smoker, fat cap side down.
+• Smoke – Place the seasoned brisket on the smoker, fat cap side down.
 Insert a meat thermometer probe into the flat (if you have one) and smoke, unwrapped.
+Smoke the brisket until the internal temperature reaches 200 degrees F, or when the meat thermometer easily inserts into the meat with little resistance.
+(Plan roughly one hour per pound)

 Video